Aid Groups Warn Of Mounting Challenges To Gaza Operations - UrduPoint

 A worker for the Paris-based non-governmental organisation Humanity & Inclusion (HI) in the Palestinian territories, also requesting anonymity, said: "We can't get our teams out, the security conditions are too unstable."

-Israel has vowed to defeat remaining Palestinian group in the southern city of Rafah, which it says is the last bastion of the group whose October 7 attack triggered the war.
+Israel has vowed to defeat remaining fighter forces in the southern city of Rafah, which it says is the last bastion of the group whose October 7 attack triggered the war.

-The attack on southern Israel resulted in the deaths of more than 1,170 people, mostly civilians, according to an AFP tally based on official Israeli figures.
+The attack on southern Israel resulted in the deaths of more than 1,170 people, according to an AFP tally based on official Israeli figures.

-Israel's campaign in Gaza has since killed at least 35,303 people, also mostly civilians, according to data provided by the health ministry in the Hamas-run territory.
+Israel's campaign in Gaza has since killed at least 35,303 people, also mostly civilians, according to data provided by the health ministry in the Gaza-run territory.

+Aid workers told AFP their organisations had regularly been denied access by Israeli authorities to certain areas or routes.

+The Kerem Shalom crossing between Israel and southern Gaza has reopened following a brief closure, but humanitarian groups say Israeli tanks amassing there and repeated rocket fire have hindered operations.

 Recent Stories